Page Navigation

-There are a lot of different unarmed combat schools out there, and many of them are very valuable.
+There are a lot of different unarmed combat schools out there that teach open hand techniques.
+Many of them are quality training centers that offer valuable instruction.
 Regardless of the style of the training, I believe simplicity and techniques that work with the body alarm response are key to effectiveness in “empty hand” combat.

-My favorite four techniques are the palm strike, forearm strike, knee strike and vertical stun.
-All are easy to learn and practice, and work well with the body under stress.
-Each can be very effective.
+My favorite four open hand techniques are the palm strike, forearm strike, knee strike and vertical stun.
+All are easy to learn and practice and work well with the body under stress.
+Let’s talk about each of these.

 Palm Strike